Index of

 324 I merely follow, for I would not lead.

-The beginner's mind is willing to back off and ask: is there something
+The beginner's mind is willing to back off and ask: is there more I need

 325 All things I think I see reflect ideas.